seulgi324/CMS_GEM_QC/README.md

 It's based on the raw data format in 904, .xlsm for QC3 and .txt for QC4.
 Date is written in yyyy/mm/dd.

+If there is problem in installing mplhep, please change matplotlib version to 3.7.5.

 # How to run
 1. Change /DATA/PATH/ to your path.